signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 ... and so on and so forth.
 Torvalds has commented similarly regarding [the improper usage of `overflow_usub()`](http://lkml.iu.edu/hypermail/linux/kernel/1510.3/02866.html), [GitHub pull requests](https://github.com/torvalds/linux/pull/17#issuecomment-5654674), and a host of other topics.

 How different is Linus compared to everyone else?
-As a brief case study in combining web scraping with NLP, we will use the GitHub API to scrape all the comments on a particularly notorious comment thread with Linus and then perform sentiment analysis on the messages to see if
+As a brief case study in combining web scraping with NLP, we will use the GitHub API to scrape all the comments on a particularly notorious comment thread with Linus and then perform sentiment analysis on the messages to quantify these differences.

 Using the Github API
 --------------------